About dqd

 The recent announcement by the regulator in Ontario to increase registration fees for active registrants by $100 (and $248.50 for inactive registrants), was met with great agitation by many RMTs.
 If the number of registrants remains the same as 2021, the regulator will gain an additional $1.7 million revenues on top of $11.6 million it currently expects.
 The regulator conducted a survey and received almost 2400 responses, with 95% of respondents saying “no” to the increase for active registrants.

-The regulator then held a Special Meeting of Council[xv] to announce their decision.
+The regulator then held a Special Meeting of Council[xvi] to announce their decision.
 Registrants, or “members” as they are referred to, were invited to attend but observe only.
 Any participation was muted, in spite of the Registered Massage Therapists Association of Ontario (RMTAO) Executive Director assuring us the RMTAO was “monitoring the situation closely.”
 The motion to increase fees passed without objection.
 Is this proper consideration for people the regulator regards as “members”?

 Representation – Massage therapists rely on proper representation from their association to bring their collective interests to government, insurers, gatekeeper health care practitioners (HCPs) and the public media.
 Such representation requires large amounts of pooled resources and representatives with skills and experience – a workload impossible for individual RMTs to undertake alone.
-In addition, associations can scale the costs of client education materials, offer protection from exploiters and profiteers, form strategic alliances[xx], accumulate essential data for practitioners to use in decision-making, and a menu of competitively priced services, such as professional liability insurance.
-This is what an effective representative looks like.

 RMTs also require the interaction of a community of their peers, and the opportunity to engage.
 Platforms facilitating respectful dialogue and debate, local hubs to gather, symposia to share knowledge and perspective, town hall meetings to address pertinent problems and existential issues – all nurture the theory and practice of massage therapy.